vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/01-how-to-create-github-account.md

 ![git](/content/git/tutorials/images/01-account-creation/git-github-signup3.png)

 Click on the link received on your mail for complete the email verification.
-Once verification is completed login to https://github.com
+Once the email verification is completed, login to [https://github.com](https://github.com)

 After login, click on `Create repository` to create a first repository in Github.